xriss/djon/readme.md

 Remember we will not deal with back slashes as escapes inside these strings so what you see is what you get.

-Here we are copying lua style long strings but using quote characters rather than the sometimes confusing double square bracket which can naturally occur with nested arrays.

 true, false and null keywords will ignore case.

 Allow = as a synonym for : as they are both used in javascript and I often use the wrong one.
 An assignment operator must be present as it stops object definitions getting out of sync between the keys and values.
-This makes reading unquoted keys much easier as well.
 Relaxed json echoes this reasoning here http://www.relaxedjson.org/musings/other-considerations

 Allow a bit more flexibility in the numbers, so hex and + signs and not